 George's amazing family have been supporting him throughout his treatment at The Royal Marsden in Sutton.
 He has also had a trip to the US for proton therapy.
 But at the same time, they have poured their efforts in raising money so that other kids with cancer like George can be helped by The Royal Marsden.

 George's parents Vicki and Woody set up George and the Giant Pledge with an initial target of £100,000 but incredibly they reached this within two weeks.
 So they set their sights higher - to raise a whopping £1 million.
-Within 10 months they smashed the halfway mark!

 This incredible dedication to supporting The Royal Marsden earned the Woodalls the Outstanding Commitment to Fundraising award at the 2017 JustGiving Awards in November 2017 as well as recognition from the UK's Prime Minister with a Points of Light award in December that year.